London penetration depth

 In superconductors, the London penetration depth (usually denoted as $\lambda$ or $\lambda_L$) characterizes the distance to which a magnetic field penetrates into a superconductor and becomes equal to $e^{-1}$ times that of the magnetic field at the surface of the superconductor.
 Typical values of λL range from 50 to 500 nm.
+It was first derived by Geertruida de Haas-Lorentz in 1925, and later by Fritz and Heinz London in their London equations (1935).